T (for Torture)

 Four one-acts on the ‘will’ to control one’s destiny and to find solace.
 Each one-act has an underlining theme of strength against hopelessness, love and unloved, and procreation and barrenness.
 In the first one-act, we follow an Italian use psychological force as well as a gun to get a doctor to pull the plug on his comatose wife.
 In the second, a woman in a bar rationalizes the birth of her child through surrogacy.
 Third, we sense the entrapment from a mentally ill mother who comes back to belittle her daughter’s achievements.
 In the fourth one-act characters from the previous acts come together to be in a place of ‘purgatory.’

-Hanford Multicultural Theater Company production July 23-August 1, 2021
+Hanford Multicultural Theater Company workshop production July 23-August 1, 2021

-A great play with hardy laughs and with good roles for older actors.
+A play with hardy laughs and with good roles for older actors.
 Written from the onset after the author heard older actors complain that the only roles available at the time were grandparent type.
 Not in this play!
 Perfect roles for actors 55 and up.
 The character of Jack Katz was recently played by 87 year old Don Brakeman!
 (To imagine this script was in a drawer forgotten until 2021.)
+This play is performed with adjustments every night as the author refines the play in this friendly atmosphere.
+Feel free to give comments to the author.
+The play is a work-in-progress.
+(More workshops wanted by author!)